 · the repair of goods, including restoring them and putting them in order·

-The purpose of this procedure is to provide total or partial relief from customs duties on re-imported union goods that have previously been exported to third countries for processing or repair.
+The purpose of this procedure is to provide total or partial relief from customs duties on re-imported union goods that have previously been temporarily exported to third countries for processing or repair.
 This enables traders to gain advantage from cheaper labour costs outside the EU, while encouraging the use of union produced raw materials to manufacture the finished products and also been able to undergo processes not available within the EU countries.

 It also allows faulty goods to be returned to a third country for repair, or for replacement with equivalent goods under the Standard Exchange System (SES).